Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Empirical Inequity in the Distribution of Actions under Whittle Index Policies

 Another perspective we can take is to ask: what's the smallest interval \(\nu_i\) for each arm \(i\) we could have specified such that \textsc{Threshold Whittle} would have satisfied the integer periodicity constraint?
 Note that this is retrospective, as there is no way to enforce this constraint at planning time.

 We visualize the minimum such \(\nu_i\) in Figure~\ref{fig:nonindexability_min_nu_vis}.
-On the far right, we see the 515 cases where (without loss of generality) the second arm is never pulled---that is, the minimum \(\nu_i\) such that \textsc{Threshold Whittle} satisfies the hard integer periodicity constraint must be \emph{larger} than the horizon, \(T=365\).
+On the far right, we see the 515 cases where (WLOG) the second arm is never pulled---that is, the minimum \(\nu_i\) such that \textsc{Threshold Whittle} satisfies the hard integer periodicity constraint must be \emph{larger} than the horizon, \(T=365\).
 There is one case where arm \(i=2\) is pulled exactly once.
-In a majority of the remaining simulations, \textsc{Threshold Whittle} pulls each arm with approximately equal frequency.
+In a majority of the remaining simulations, \textsc{TW} pulls each arm with approximately equal frequency.